JamesDarby345/detect-a-scroll/README.md

 Essentially this new approach of converting the volumes to .jpg, creating the masks with a lightweight finetuned model and applying them to the .tif allows the masking computation to be done in a single day or less instead of babysat over a week.
 This assumes you have the storage space to have the full volume downloaded at once.
 Now the only bottleneck is in the upload & download.
 In theory the process could just be run on the server to get around that as well, though setting up detectron2, as with most 'fancy' models is a pain to do.
 Anouther approach could be converting volumes to .jpg on the server, downloading those much faster, creating unapplied masks as .png, uploading those and applying them with a script on the server without having to upload/download full .tif volumes (a multi-day undertaking).
 That way the masks could be inspected locally on the .jpg files as well if deemed necessary.

+The observed behaviour after masking Scroll 3 & 4 is that unlike SAM the finetuned model doesnt have any major failures were large portions of scroll are masked out in favour of some random part of the background.
+That being siad it isnt perfect as some smaller portions, especially near the edges of the scroll, or the ends, can get accidentally masked, but that would be ~ <0.1% of all the papyrus were letters are probably unrecoverable anyway.
+For the data masking & upload of Scroll 3 & 4I manually inspected and corrected the instances of this I came across by running the code on a different slice and dilating the mask more aggresively in these areas.

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >